mechbit/bashscript/README.md

 Post Installation :

 *installation users and groups.
-You should manually create those users inyour new server copy user from /etc/passwd to new server and /etc/group to new server
+You should manually create those users inyour new server copy user from /etc/passwd to new server , /etc/group to new server, /etc/gshadow to new server, /etc/shadow to new server

+Cronjob for user will work after this
 ----------------ISPCONFIG3 SERVER MOVE-----------------